chrisgrieser/nvim-chainsaw/README.md

 -- `console.log(JSON.stringify(foobar))` in javascript
 require("chainsaw").objectLog()

--- assertion statement for the variable under the cursor require("chainsaw").assertLog()
+-- assertion statement for variable under cursor require("chainsaw").assertLog()

--- create log statement, and position the cursor to enter a message require("chainsaw").messageLog()

--- prints the stacktrace of the current call require("chainsaw").stacktraceLog()

 -- Minimal log statement, with an emoji for differentiation.
 Intended for -- control flow inspection, i.e. to quickly glance whether a condition was -- triggered or not.
 (Inspired by AppleScript's `beep` command.) require("chainsaw").beepLog()

+-- create log statement, and position the cursor to enter a message require("chainsaw").messageLog()

 -- 1st call: start measuring the time
 -- 2nd call: logs the time duration since